1. How would you classify your music?

 A: What’s next?
 We have some pretty ambitious projects lined up actually.
 We’ve already begun our second LP which will probably be done by the end of 2017.
 We are also hoping on creating our very own comic strip series soon to help with our online presence and band image.
 It would center around a band of hooded dinosaur skeletons who live underground and save the world continuously with their stellar rock n’ roll powers.

-Hi Amanda, welcome to VENTS!
+Hi guys, welcome to VENTS!
 How have you been?
-Hi, I’m great thanks!
-I just …
+We’ve been feeling pretty good lately. …